Earlier posts:

 Today's question:

-failure, set you up for later success?
-Do you have a “favorite
+How has failure, or apparent failure, set you up for later success?
+Do you have a “favorite failure” of yours?

 And so I kept writing them.
 Novel after novel.
 I submitted them to my agent, who also loved (most of) them.
 But none of them sold.
 After four years of this, I was disheartened and questioning everything about myself as a writer.